Herman Nohl

-Herman Nohl (October 7, 1879, in Berlin – September 27, 1960, in Göttingen) was a German philosopher and pedagogue.
+Herman Nohl (full name: Herman Julius Nohl; 1879–1960) was a German philosopher and pedagogue.
+Informed by his time serving in WWI and witnessing the German youth movement he devoted himself to furthering the development of popular education, helping to establish a democratic folk high school in Thuringia in 1919.

-World War I was a major turning point in Herman Nohl's life.
-The consequences of the war and his involvement with the youth movement and the folk high school prompted him to devote himself to pedagogy.
-He subsequently became one of the best-known representatives of reform pedagogy and humanities pedagogy.
-Nohl worked on establishing pedagogy as an independent science and the foundation of social pedagogy.
-He was dismissed from his post in 1937, but resumed his work in 1945.
-Nohl was Professor of Education at the University of Göttingen, co-editor of the journal Die Erziehung and founder and editor of the journal Die Sammlung.
-He wrote several works on aesthetics, educational anthropology and pedagogy, with Die Pädagogische Bewegung in Deutschland und ihre Theorie being considered his main pedagogical work.
+Nohl subsequently became one of the best-known representatives of both reform and humanities pedagogy, working on the foundations of social pedagogy as well as on establishing pedagogy as an independent science.
+He was Professor of Education at the University of Göttingen, co-editor of the journal Die Erziehung, and founder and editor of the journal Die Sammlung.
+He wrote several works on aesthetics, educational anthropology, and pedagogy, with "Die Pädagogische Bewegung in Deutschland und ihre Theorie" being considered his main pedagogical work.

-Life and works
+Early life

+Family

-Herman Nohl came from a middle-class family who lived in an apartment on the grounds of the Berlinisches Gymnasium zum Grauen Kloster throughout his childhood and youth.
-His father Hermann Nohl was a grammar school teacher.
-His mother Gabriele Nohl (née Doepke) died in 1882.
-Herman Nohl had a total of four siblings, two (Johannes and Ella) from his father's first marriage and two (Lotte and Hilde) from his second marriage to Elise (née Simon).
-Nohl met Eduard Spranger at boarding school.
+Nohl was born into a middle-class family on October 7, 1879 in Berlin, Germany.
+His father Hermann Nohl was a grammar school teacher and the young Nohl lived in an apartment on the grounds of the Berlinisches Gymnasium zum Grauen Kloster throughout his childhood and youth.
+His mother Gabriele Nohl (née Doepke) died in 1882 when Nohl was three years old and his father later remarried, giving Nohl a total of four siblings: Johannes and Ella from his father's first marriage, and Lotte and Hilde from his father's second marriage to Elise (née Simon).

+Education

-In the summer semester of 1898, Nohl studied medicine in Berlin, but switched to the Geisteswissenschaften in the winter semester of 1898.
-He studied history, philosophy and German language and literature and studied with Friedrich Paulsen, among others.
-Paulsen offered Nohl the opportunity to go to Davos as a teacher after his studies, but Nohl had made contact with Wilhelm Dilthey in 1901, with whom he established a firm working relationship.
-In 1902, Nohl decided to write a dissertation on Socrates.
-On Dilthey's and Paulsen's recommendation, he was granted the Jüngken-scholarship, which made him financially independent of his father.
-In August 1904, Nohl completed his dissertation entitled Socrates and Ethics (Sokrates und die Ethik).
-Nohl's first academic work was the compilation and arrangement of Hegel's Theologischen Jugendschriften nach den Handschriften der Königlichen Bibliothek in Berlin which were printed in 1907.
+Nohl studied medicine in Berlin in the summer semester of 1898 but switched to the Geisteswissenschaften in the winter semester of that year, studying history, philosophy, and German language and literature with Friedrich Paulsen, among others.
+Paulsen offered Nohl the opportunity to go to Davos as a teacher when his studies finished but Nohl had made contact with Wilhelm Dilthey in 1901 and had established a firm working relationship with him.
+In 1902 Nohl decided to write a dissertation on Socrates, and on Dilthey's and Paulsen's recommendations he was granted the Jüngken-scholarship, which made him financially independent.
+In August 1904 Nohl completed his dissertation entitled Socrates and Ethics (Sokrates und die Ethik), a compilation and arrangement of Hegel's Theologischen Jugendschriften nach den Handschriften der Königlichen Bibliothek in Berlin which was printed in 1907.

-In 1905, Herman Nohl married the pianist Bertha Oser from Vienna, a pupil of Clara Schumann and cousin of Ludwig Wittgenstein.
-This marriage ensured Nohl's continued financial independence.
+In 1905 Nohl married the pianist Bertha Oser from Vienna.
+Bertha was a pupil of Clara Schumann and a cousin of Ludwig Wittgenstein and the marriage ensured Nohl's continued financial independence.